SL vs LT Tires: What You Need to Know Before Airing Down

 Where to Look

 The designation is molded into the sidewall, usually near the bead (closest to the wheel).
 It's not always easy to spot on a dirty tire.
 Crouch down, run your finger along the sidewall text, and find the full size string.
-If it starts with "P" or has no prefix, you're on an SL/P-Metric tire.
+If it starts with "P" or has no prefix, you're on a passenger-type tire (P-metric or Euro-metric).
 If it starts with "LT," you're on a Light Truck tire.

 Quick check: If you don't feel like getting on the ground, pull up your tire's exact model online.
 The product page will list the designation clearly.
 But knowing how to read the sidewall means you can check any tire, any time -- yours, your buddy's, or the ones at the shop.